tremo123/Ogar-unlimited/.github/CONTRIBUTING.md

 I'm sure there's more but that is all I can think of for right now.
 Also, we should do this as a mark down md file.
 That was they can just click on it on github and it will be all nicely formatted for them.

-Please discuss.
 I am putting in 20ish hours a week on this project.
 I want to make it great.
 I want it to be polished!

 ------------------------------------------------